rectangle0123/web/static/media/privacy-policy.c45067220b57c87703d3.md

 ## Contact Information

-For questions or inquiries about this Privacy Policy, please contact us at the following address:
+For questions or inquiries about this Privacy Policy, please contact us at the email address on the left.

-- rectangle0123@gmail.com

 This Privacy Policy may be periodically reviewed and updated.
 For the latest information, please check this page or contact us.